dart-archive/isolate/README.md

 ### Working with isolates and running functions in other isolates.

-The "isolaterunner.dart" sub-library introduces an `IsolateRunner` class that gives easy access to the `Isolate` functionality, and also gives a way to run new functions in the isolate repeatedly, instead of just on the initial `spawn` call.
+The "isolate_runner.dart" sub-library introduces an `IsolateRunner` class that gives easy access to the `Isolate` functionality, and also gives a way to run new functions in the isolate repeatedly, instead of just on the initial `spawn` call.